AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ## Grimblade
 You are a grimblade and you have a grimblade, a unique and very large weapon that you’ve learned the trick of putting spells into.
 Whether you physically inscribe it onto a meteor metal blade, or embed the spells into a crystal hammer, you find this eminently more practical than lugging a big book around.
 ### Core Ability
-**Grimblade:** You have a mystical weapon capable of storing spells and rituals as thorugh it were a Grimoire.
+**Grimblade:** You have a mystical weapon capable of storing spells and rituals as though it were a Grimoire.
 It is any type of melee weapon, made of some unusual material.
 Your Grimblade is indestructible and you always know where it is.
 ### You Start With
  * 3 Grit
  * **Your Grimblade:** (d10, bulky),containing 2 spells of your choice.